vivaria/edisonrul.ing/docs/source/cards/b/bending-destiny.md

 ### Card Rulings

-●This card does not target.
+*   This card does not target.
 You can activate it during the Damage Step.
 Returning the removed from play card to the hand does not start a Chain.